 In this exciting new role you will be able to build and manage our external communication channels, including our social media and website, and develop great content to grow our online presence and influence.
 Could this be you?

 What We Offer

 Salary: £30,000 Full Time (or pro rata for 3-4 days a week)

 - Real flexibility on working days and hours.

-- A workplace pension – ECC will match your contribution up to 8% of salary.
+- A workplace pension – Every Casualty Counts will match your contribution up to 8% of salary.

 Hear from our Exec Director Gavin Crowden about what we’re looking for:

 About Every Casualty Counts

 It is a really exciting time at Every Casualty Counts.
 We are a small but growing team looking to make a big impact.
 We’re really passionate about our mission to ensure every life lost to armed violence is recorded, recognised and remembered.